SidGanesan/investment-simulator/README.md

 result = monte_carlo_sim(asset_weights, asset_returns, covariance, steps)
 ```

-The result is a [Value Object(Frozen Data Class)](https://docs.python.org/3/library/dataclasses.html "Data Classes) containing the mean outcome of
+The result is a [Value Object/Frozen Data Class](https://docs.python.org/3/library/dataclasses.html "Data Classes") containing the mean outcome of
  1000 simulations over 10 years steps, as well as the calculated risk and return of the modelled portfolio.
  ```python
 SimulationResults(